Motobecane 2020 Immortal Disc Pro SL Carbon Fiber Drop Bar Gravel Bike Review

 I'm a 61 year old retired military and airline pilot who had gotten about 40 pounds overweight.
 But in August 2019, while visiting friends in Hungary, I did a lot of ebike riding which ended up being a kickstart to cycling for fitness.
 When I got home to hilly East Tennessee I began riding my 1995 Cannondale Super V 900 mountain bike while I did research on ebikes.
 I purchased an Aventon.com Pace 500 ebike online and was blown away by the value and riding fun.
 I put over 1000 miles on the Pace in four months of riding.

 Aventon Pace 500 ebike

 Fast forward to mid November and I'm over 25 pounds lighter and much more fit.
 I enjoyed riding so much I decided it was time for my first "road bike".
 I actually went with a "gravel bike" for the wider, more comfortable tires but I wanted to stick with 700c tires since the bike would be used almost exclusively for the road.
 What makes a bike a "gravel bike"?
 Typically it means a road bike with slightly lower gearing and the ability to run wider tires so the bike can comfortably ride prepped trails and bumpy gravel roads.

 I ordered a Salsa Journeyman 700c Drop Bar from my local bike shop but found out it would be at least two months at the earliest for delivery so I canceled the order and started looking again.
 I had seen bikesdirect.com before and since I had such a good experience with the direct buy ebike I decided to check out what they had to offer.

 Motobecane Immortal Disc Pro SL

 I went with carbon fiber gray but the red looks pretty good too.
-The carbon fiber frame has cable tubes installed for internal routing and easy cable swap out.
 Photos from BikesDirect.com website.